unimarkup/specification/README.md

 ### Attribute blocks

 Attributes are given in JSON-Format.
 There are default attributes for all unimarkup elements and some specific ones for certain elements.
+The allowed position of attribute blocks can be seen in the attribute section of each item in the [Unimarkup LRM](Unimarkup_Language_ReferenceManual.md).

-The list of default attributes can be found [here](Unimarkup_Language_ReferenceManuel.md/##Default-Attributes)
+The list of default attributes can be found in the [Unimarkup LRM](Unimarkup_Language_ReferenceManual.md#Default-attributes).

 ~~~
 {Attribute options}